 Health schemes offer a way to overcome these disease problems.
 Essentially a health scheme is a set of management rules and a disease testing programme which shows whether or not a particular disease is present in the herd.
 It also offers a way to control and eliminate the disease from the herd that not only improves the productivity of the herd but also allows the sale of breeding animals known to be free of the disease in question.

-The Premium Cattle Health Scheme (PCHS) focuses on four diseases:
+The Premium Cattle Health Scheme (PCHS) focuses on five diseases:

 - Bovine Virus Diarrhoea (BVD)